jampp/geeks/_src/_posts/2018-12-19-jplotlib-help-your-teams-to-leverage-data-by-using-the-perfect-graphs.markdown

 millions and millions of data points and let’s be honest, almost none of the default styles from out-of-the-shelve libraries are the best ones to produce good visualizations.
-Some of these have tons of documentation and bugs, so changing small details require a lot of manual input, a.k.a “human-time”.
+Some of these have tons of documentation and bugs, so changing small details requires a lot of manual labor, a.k.a “human-time”.

 Examples with before and after results and the small coding changes needed in the README are key for an easy and solid experience.